Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Made a custom EasyBlock, CrayPEToolchain, to generate the modulefiles for the toolchains.
 It results in far cleaner EasyConfigs and has much wider applicability than just LUMI.

+  * Implementation of Cray toolchains that are an extension of those of CSCS

+      * Several problems solved with toolchain options for specific compilers.

+      * Support for loading multiple targeting modules via ``EASYSUILD_OPTARCH``.

+      * Support for specifying architecture options for multiple compilers simultaneously through ``EASYBUILD_OPTARCH`` so that we can also support the regular EasyBuild toolchains should this be needed.